Stuycs-K/final-project-4-luongc-son/WORKLOG.md

 ## 5/26/2023
  - Fixing errors on key generation (Nelson + Cyrus)
- - Researching how to find discriminant of an n x n matrix (Cyrus)
+ - Researching how to find discriminant of an n x n matrix (Nelson + Cyrus)